Robert Phillips (guitarist): Performing and recording

 He made his New York recital debut at Weill Recital Hall at Carnegie Hall on October 31, 1987.
 In 1991 he released his first album, Guitarre Nouveau, which included works by Philip Glass, Frank Martin, Eberhard Weber, and Thelonious Monk, as well as his own compositions.
 In 1996 he released a two-CD set, Great Themes and Variations for Classic Guitar as a companion to his anthology of the same name.
 His next recording wasn't until 2014 when he released the complete solo guitar works of Miguel Llobet in a recording titled, Lo Mestre, the Music of Miguel Llobet.

 He performs as a solo recitalist, ensemble player, and guest soloist.
 He has premiered works by Alfred Giusto, Frank Brazinski, and Eric Ross, as well as the "Pipedream Sonata" by Meyer Kupferman, which Phillips commissioned, and the Goyescana Concerto for guitar and orchestra by Michael Colina, which he also commissioned and premiered in 2008.

 In 2016 Phillips embarked on a commissioning project, enlisting six Central Florida based composers to each create a new work for solo guitar in a dance rhythm.
 The composers who participated in the project were Troy Gifford, Jorge Morel, Benoit Glazer, Charles Griffin, all from Orlando; Howard J. Buss, from Lakeland, Florida; and Rex Willis, from Sarasota.

+In late 2022 Phillips began preparations for a new commissioning project.
+With this project he intended to ask several immigrant composers to write new works for solo guitar in dance rhythms that would reflect their respective native cultures.
+He called the project “Dances of the Diaspora.”
+In January 2023, Phillips launched a public, grassroots funding campaign on Fractured Atlas, a 501(c)(3) non profit fiscal sponsor, securing funding from the Puffin Foundation as well as several private donors to pay the composers for their commissions.
+The composers and their respective countries of origin were Fernando Otero from Argentina, Naama Perel-Tzadok from Israel, Donia Jarrar, a Palestinian of Kuwaiti birth, Fred Onovwerosuoke from Ghana, and Olga Amelkina-Vera from Belarus.
+Ms. Perel-Tzadok and Ms. Jarrar were delayed in delivering their completed compositions due to the October 7 attacks and subsequent Gaza war, which directly impacted both their families.
+By November, 2024 however, all compositions were delivered.
+The Dances of the Diaspora was first performed publicly on March 30, 2025 at The Well in Lakeland, Florida.
+They were recorded on September 18, 19, and 20, 2025 along with several original compositions by Phillips, and released in March 2026 on 4Tay records.